 - Incident or exception logging workflows that push structured exception records to Sheets as each event is captured, supporting compliance and monitoring needs

-For teams that need structured records without the overhead of a dedicated database, pairing Google Sheets with a connector gives them a data layer that is familiar, shareable, and automatically maintained as long as the underlying workflow is running.
+For teams that need structured records without database overhead, the result is a data layer that is familiar, shareable, and automatically maintained.

 6. Automated workflow result logging for audit and compliance

-Regulated industries and compliance-heavy functions generate a steady stream of workflow events that need to be recorded, timestamped, and accessible for review.
+Regulated industries and compliance-heavy functions generate workflow events that need to be recorded, timestamped, and accessible for review, but retrieving those records for an audit becomes difficult when they live only inside the workflow system.

 A Google Sheets connector solves this by writing workflow results to a designated Sheets log automatically as each event completes, creating a structured, shareable audit trail that does not depend on access to the underlying system.